Diethood » Recipes » Method » Slow Cooker/Crock Pot » Slow Cooker Beef Barbacoa | Chipotle Copycat!

-And speaking of (flour) tortillas, taco night is kind of a big deal in my house.
-I love tacos, the hubs loves tacos, and the kids love tacos, too. 🌮 We have our favorite go-to taco recipes, and this Slow Cooker Beef Barbacoa is definitely one of them!
-The meat is spicy and rich, with a burst of brightness from the lime juice and chopped cilantro.
+Taco night is kind of a big deal in my house.
+I love tacos, the hubs loves tacos, and the kids love tacos, too. 🌮 We have our favorite go-to taco recipes (hola, pork carnitas tacos), and this Slow Cooker Beef Barbacoa is definitely one of them!
+This Mexican pulled beef recipe is rich and spicy, with a burst of brightness from lime juice and chopped cilantro.
+It’s delicious wrapped up in a warm flour tortilla, and just as tasty in burritos, taco bowls, and salads.

 What is Barbacoa?

-beef in slow cooker with green chilies, onions, and bay leaf
+Beef combined in a slow cooker with green chilies, onions, and bay leaf.

 How to Make Beef Barbacoa

-2. In a small bowl, whisk together lime juice, vinegar, and beef broth; pour the broth mixture over the ingredients in the slow cooker.
-Add bay leaves.
+2. Add the marinade.
+Next, whisk together lime juice, vinegar, and beef broth, and pour this over the slow cooker contents.
+Toss in some bay leaves.

-pulled beef barbacoa served in a bowl with lime wedges
+Close up of pulled beef barbacoa served in a large bowl with lime wedges.

 Serving Suggestions

-My favorite way to serve Beef Barbacoa is in tacos with low-carb flour tortillas.
-I like to top them with a sweet corn salsa, sliced avocado, and cilantro.
-You could also top the barbacoa tacos with sliced radishes and fresh parsley.
-Additionally, beef barbacoa is excellent as the meat in a rice-and-bean-filled burrito or a beef enchilada.
+• Tacos.
+My favorite way to serve beef barbacoa is wrapped up in flour tortillas.
+Barbacoa tacos are delicious, topped with sweet corn salsa, sliced avocado fries, and cilantro.
+You could also top them with sliced radishes and fresh parsley

 How to Store and Reheat Leftovers